Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Why is sustainable fashion always so expensive?

 Because the price reflects what clothing costs to make when garment workers are paid a living wage, materials are chosen for durability, and the supply chain is transparent.
-The 2023 Fashion Transparency Index found that only 1% of major brands disclosed paying a living wage across their supply chain.
+Fashion Transparency Index has consistently found that 99% of the world’s largest fashion brands do not disclose the number of supply chain workers being paid a living wage — and Fashion Revolution’s own assessment is that in-work poverty has deepened at the worker level despite marginal increases in overall brand transparency scores.
 Fast fashion prices are only possible because those costs are being absorbed somewhere else, usually by the people making the clothes.
 Sustainable brands aren’t overcharging.
 Fast fashion is undercharging.

 Is cost per wear really a fair way to compare prices?